jpowerwa/animalia/README.md

 [openshift]: https://www.openshift.com/
 [azure]: https://azure.microsoft.com/en-us/

+### External Services and Libraries

+Feel free to use whatever external services and libraries you feel are best suited to solve the problem.
+It is not neccessary to write the code for your solution from the ground up.
+You can use databases, utility libraries, or external web services as you see fit.

 # Assessment and Interview

 After we receive your submission we will conduct a code review and execute our suite of integration tests that assert the correctness of the API.
 Through the course of our review and testing we will assess your implementation on several different critiera: